forum ▪ guestbook ▪ lightbox ▪ memberlist ▪ upload ▪ help ▪ about this site ▪ russian

 Mirror Transcription:

 Additional information: Vertical cut record played with a steel needle.
-Test record, possibly made for the Marathon label.
+Test record apparently made by the UK Aeolian Vocalion company.

 Artist(s): Vladimir Rosing